-These extreme conditions create desirable habitats for large mammals such as Mountain goats, Big horn sheep, Mountain lions, Moose, Mule deer, and Black bears.
+These extreme conditions create desirable habitats for large mammals such as Mountain goats, Big horn sheep, Mountain lion, moose, Mule deer, and Black bear.
 The canyon also supports small mammals such as Ringtail cats, Longtail weasels, raccoons, squirrels, chipmunks, packrats, and bats.

-The canyon's hot 100° F (38° C) summers supports reptiles such as the Great Basin rattlesnake, Gopher snake, Rubber boa, and Sagebrush lizard.
+During the canyon's hot summers you may see reptiles such as the Great Basin rattlesnake, Gopher snake, Rubber boa, and Sagebrush lizard.

-The American Fork River supports 2 species of introduced fish, Brown trout and Rainbow trout.
+The American Fork River supports two species of introduced fish, Brown trout and Rainbow trout.

 For such a small park, the ranging elevations and various vegetation types allow for a large variety of animals.